chamot1111/YahourtCartonBox/UserDetection.md

 raspistill -t 0 -n -w 32 -h 32 -e png -o /tmp/test.png

-When the picutre has been taken, we load the png file with the `png-js`module.
+When the picture has been taken, we load the png file with the `png-js`module.
 We analyze the picture to find if there is the mean value is above a threshold.

 If there is no light, the box is closed and therefore nobody is listening.